How to teach children about recycling – FREE activities

 Our Planet needs us to recycle and to teach our children about recycling.
 From old homework assignments to broken toys or old car batteries, our planet needs us to take care of the waste.

-Recycling should be a part of our everyday life.
-Click To TweetLuckily, it has become easier to do so.
-Still, while we adults understand the impact recycling has on the planet, for kids the whole concept might be a bit hard to comprehend at first.
+Luckily, it has become easier to do so.
+Still, while we adults understand the impact recycling has on the planet, the concept might be a bit hard to comprehend for kids at first.

 Step 1 – explaining what recycling means